The title of this post is huge – Sisig – Arguably the Best Pork Dish. Wow, that’s a mouthful and so is this dish!

-For my first ever published attempt to actually “cook” something, I hope I live up to the title’s rep. For the love of Gourmet Getaways, its avid readers and the constant egging of my chief, Julie Carlyle, I mustered all the courage I could get to bring you this very popular Filipino recipe.
-For all of you, Julie and I believe in the same thing – you deserve nothing but the BEST.
+For my first ever published attempt to actually “cook” something, I hope I live up to the title’s rep. For the love of Gourmet Getaways, its avid readers and constant egging, I’ve mustered all the courage I could get to bring you this very popular Filipino recipe.
+For all of you, deserve nothing but the BEST.

 This is sisig, the greatest pork hash — arguably greatest pork dish — on earth.
 Say the name with two flicks of the tongue, somewhere between a whisper and a hiss. – Ligaya Mishan, New York Times, 31 July 2014.

-Sisig, pronounced as “See-sig”, is an original dish from Pampanga, a province in the Philippines located up north, particularly in Central Luzon.
-According to Wikipedia, “sisig” means “to snack on something sour”.
+Sisig, pronounced as “See-sig”, is an original dish from Pampanga, a province in the Philippines located up north, in Central Luzon.
+Sisig” means “to snack on something sour”.
 Similarly, a well-renowned lady known as Aling Lucing was given credit for the invention of this restaurant favourite.

 I, myself, am enthralled by this dish.
 No matter how sinful it is to snack on the crispy bits of pig’s ears and cheeks, the melting pork fat, the complementing distinct taste of chicken liver, I am always in total surrender.